-Demand for and use of EBFM scientific information is highly variable by council region for many reasons, e.g., biogeophysical, socio-cultural, and history of fisheries management and use of science.
+Demand for and use of EBFM scientific information is highly variable by council region for many reasons, e.g., different objectives [stated or unstated], biogeophysical, socio-cultural, and history of fisheries management and use of science.

-As councils develop Fishery Ecosystem Plans or Fishery Management Plans the use of EBFM science increases.
-Thus the Plan function is perhaps the best focus because it incorporates a lot of activities.
+As councils develop Fishery Ecosystem Plans or Fishery Management Plans the demand for and use of EBFM science increases.
+Thus the Plan function is perhaps the best focus because it incorporates many activities.